milad-hub/deprecated-tracker/README.md

 ## Requirements

 - VS Code 1.74.0 or newer
-- A TypeScript project with `tsconfig.json` in the workspace root
+- A TypeScript project with `tsconfig.json` **or** a JavaScript project with `jsconfig.json` in the workspace root

 That's it!
-Works with any TypeScript project, regardless of framework.
+Works with any TypeScript or JavaScript project, regardless of framework.

 ## How It Works

 Under the hood, this extension:

-1. Reads your `tsconfig.json` to understand your project structure
+1. Reads your `tsconfig.json` or `jsconfig.json` to understand your project structure
-2. Uses the TypeScript Compiler API to parse all your files
+2. Uses the TypeScript Compiler API to parse all your TypeScript and JavaScript files
 3. Walks through the AST looking for `@deprecated` JSDoc tags
 4. Shows you what it finds in an easy-to-use interface

-The scanning respects your TypeScript configuration, so it only looks at files that are actually part of your project.
+The scanning respects your TypeScript/JavaScript configuration, so it only looks at files that are actually part of your project.

 ## Development